en |

 The Cuban Tourist Visa…Which One is Right for Americans?

-The Cuban Tourist Card serves as the entry authorization for leisure travelers from a select group of countries.
+The Cuban eVisa serves as the entry authorization for leisure travelers from a select group of countries.

-Citizens from the following countries can apply for a Cuban Tourist Card:
+Citizens from the following countries can apply for a Cuban eVisa:

 image3-blog-33-easy-tourist-card